madisonw0ng/digital-writing-folio-/exercises.md

 Electronic literature's major difference from print literature is the fact that it exludes print, has been developed in a digitalised form and ultimately utilised on a computer or another electronic device.
 Generally, electronic literature primarily centralises around "hypertext fiction, network fiction, interactive fiction, installation pieces, "codework" and generative art."
 (Hayles, K 2007).

 #### What are some of the qualities of electronic literature?
+- whilst reading Quing's Quest I specifically noticed the correlation of political matters and the digitialised aesthetics and content.
+As Quing's Quest focalises on socio-political issues such as discrimination and transphobia, I instantly noticed the
+- agency to create your own identity
+-
 ### notes on Electronic Literature Collection:

 #### [Ars poetica]